-Jenifer Prosperi Adjunct Assistant Professor
+Jenifer Prosperi Adjunct Associate Professor

 My laboratory focuses on a tumor suppressor called Adenomatous Polyposis Coli (APC) in the development and progression of cancer.
 We are particularly interested in the function of APC that is independent of it’s role in regulation of the Wnt/β-catenin signaling pathway.
 We have found that down-regulation of APC results in activation of the focal adhesion kinase (FAK) pathway, Src kinase, the STAT3 transcription factor, and epithelial membrane protein 2 (EMP2).
 Consistent with this, there are two broad over-arching themes in my laboratory.